Learn how to host a cocktail party during the holiday season,

 One thing you have to remember: you don’t need a large house with a large space.

-Cocktail parties are perfect for gathering a lot of people since you don’t need seats for everyone around tables.
+Cocktail parties are perfect for gathering a lot of people since you don’t need seats for everyone around the tables.

 Now, one of the most stressful parts of planning a cocktail party, or any party for that matter, is choosing the menu.